Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Unstable Performance During Generation

 \section{Unstable Performance During Generation}

-The unstable performance refers to the phenomenon that the evaluation metrics like Pass@1 usually fluctuate between several to tens of points among different runs of the same long reasoning model.
-Although \citet{hochlehnert2025soberlookprogresslanguage} have reported this unstable performance phenomenon, there still lacks a comprehensive analysis and explanation.
-In this section, we strive to answer that \textit{What causes the unstable performance?
-How can we assess long reasoning models stably?}
+The unstable performance refers to the phenomenon where evaluation metrics, such as Pass@1, usually fluctuate by several to tens of points across different runs of the same long-CoT reasoning model.
+Although \citet{hochlehnert2025soberlookprogresslanguage} reported this unstable performance phenomenon, there is still a lack of comprehensive analysis and explanation.
+In this section, we strive to answer the following questions: \textit{What causes the unstable performance?
+How can we assess long-CoT reasoning models stably?}